MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

   <img src="experiments/box_plots/scaled/Image_Size.png" width=60% height=60%>
 </div>

-### Natural vs Medical
+### Natural vs Non-Natural
 In this section we test the impact of training on images with arbitrary intensities.
 The images of the Node21 dataset have an intensity range of [0, 4095].
 By, contrast natural images have only an intensity range of [0, 255].
 It can be argued that a model that can learn from the full intensity range should perform better than one that can learn only from a fraction of it.

-For fairness, we do not only compare the natural and the medical intensity scales in this section but also make the comparisons with different learning rates.
+For fairness, we do not only compare the natural and the non-natural intensity scales in this section but also make the comparisons with different learning rates.
-A learning rate that works well for the natural intensity scale does not necessarily also work well for the medical scale.
+A learning rate that works well for the natural intensity scale does not necessarily also work well for the non-natural scale.
 Therefore, we perform each experiment with multiple learning rates.

 In Figure 14 the general development in terms of mAP performance during training for each run over multiple learning rates is shown.
-Figure 15 depicts the same runs grouped by natural and medical intensity scale.
+Figure 15 depicts the same runs grouped by natural and non-natural intensity scale.
 Both groups have a high variance throughout training, which is to be expected as every run uses a different learning rate.
-This confirms the conclusions from the learning rate evaluation, that the learning rate has a significant impact, also for the medical intensity scale.
+This confirms the conclusions from the learning rate evaluation, that the learning rate has a significant impact, also for the non-natural intensity scale.
 This is to be expected, but still worth to note.

 In Figure 16 the final mAP results are shown.
-The models trained on images with natural intensity scale achieve a median mAP score of 0.519, while the models trained on images with medical intensity scale achieve a median mAP of 0.554.
+The models trained on images with natural intensity scale achieve a median mAP score of 0.519, while the models trained on images with non-natural intensity scale achieve a median mAP of 0.554.
 This is an improvement of 0.034.
-However, when comparing the best natural model with a mAP score of 0.5797 and the best medical model with a mAP score of 0.5793, than both models perform equally well.
+However, when comparing the best natural model with a mAP score of 0.5797 and the best non-natural model with a mAP score of 0.5793, than both models perform equally well.
-This is surprising as even though medical models generally perform better than natural ones over multiple learning rates, they do not achieve a better maximum mAP performance.
+This is surprising as even though non-natural models generally perform better than natural ones over multiple learning rates, they do not achieve a better maximum mAP performance.
-It can be concluded that at least for the Node21 dataset, the medical intensity scale has no advantage over the natural intensity scale, when the learning rate has been properly tuned.
+It can be concluded that at least for the Node21 dataset, the non-natural intensity scale has no advantage over the natural intensity scale, when the learning rate has been properly tuned.

 #### Figure 14: Intensity scale - runs
 <div align="center">